ohenley/COVID-19_Simulator/README.md

 # CovidSim
 Qt5 COVID-19 simulator.
 Ada code under the hood.

-Ada! :astonished: but why not Rust or C++ ... 🤯 ... because :metal:
+Ada! :astonished: but why not C++, Golang or Rust!? 🤯
+... *because* ... :metal:

 ## Table of Contents
 <details>